biocore/emperor/doc/source/formats.rst

 ============

-Emperor uses two main files as inputs, a mapping file and a coordinates file, here we will describe the format these two files should be in for Emperor to work correctly.
+Emperor uses two main files as inputs, a mapping file and a coordinates file, here we will describe their structure.

 Mapping File
 ^^^^^^^^^^^^

-A mapping file refers to the additional information collected with your data some common examples are body site, collection time, pH, latitude, longitude, etc. This information is used by Emperor to color and modify visual aspects of your plot in a systematic way.
+A mapping file refers to the additional information collected about your samples, some common examples are body site, collection time, pH, latitude, longitude, etc. This information is used by Emperor to color and modify visual aspects of your plot in a systematic way.

 Mapping files should conform to the format as described by `QIIME
 <http://qiime.org/documentation/file_formats.html#metadata-mapping-files>`_.